 The Executioner’s Black Garbs bonus, “Executioner’s Blade” is a 3% damage buff.
 Although the tooltip states it is 5%, this is not the case and it is a worse option than the Ebony Stained Robes.

 The following list of power constitutes as “Ranged” for the purposes of Sniper’s Perk:

-and do not benefit from Sniper’s Perk, does if the ability that procs it does as well.
-Powers which are not listed do not benefit.
+, and do not benefit from Sniper’s Perk.
 All Wizard Encounters benefit from Encounter Perk, but once again and do not.
 Brute’s Fury and Charged Fury boost all your damage sources, including .
 Tit for Tat boosts all Encounters and At-Wills and reduces all Dailies, but doesn’t modify .

 For your neck and belt, there are 2 possible choices when building a Wizard.
 The first is the Orcus set and the second is the Arcturia set.
 Although the set bonuses look similar, functionally they are very different.
 The Orcus set is a percentage buff and is not visible in the combat log without fixed damage weapons.
 It increases your damage by:

 |Your HP%-Their HP%|*0.2

 It does not buffor , but otherwise increases everything as the enemies HP is reduced.
 It has significantly less statistics than the Arcturia set though and those statistics do modify damage.
 The Arcturia set on Daily Power use, hits for 15% of every power that occurs from the moment the daily is cast until 10 seconds later to every enemy within 80′.
 It does not trigger off of either and only triggers off the first hit of many DoTs (for example ), although it triggers off every hit of .
 These sets are both very similar in performance, due to how large a portion of your damage comes from .